MichMATYCwebsite/MichMATYC/content/membership.md

 Why should you become a MichMATYC member?
 The individual membership includes the following benefits:

 <ul>
-  <li>A subscription to <i>The MichMATYC Sum-Times</i>.
+  <li>A subscription to <i>The Sum-Times</i>.
 An electronic newsletter that published three times annually, <i>The Sum-Times</i> informs two-year college mathematics faculty about items of state and regional interest.</li>
   <li>Early registration for MichMATYC webinars.
 If you cannot attend the live webinar, you can visit the archive to view recordings of all previous webinars.</li>
   <li>Opportunities for involvement in grants and research focused on the mathematics taught in the first two years of college.</li>
   <li>Chances to engage through the MichMATYC MiTEAM Program.</li>